 - work permit application letter;

-•foreign personnel application form;
+- foreign personnel application form;

-•a balance sheet;
+- a balance sheet;

-•the latest profit/loss statement.
+- the latest profit/loss statement.

 The online application must be submitted in a maximum of ten working days at the Turkish Consulate after the foreign employee has applied for the position.
 Foreign employees can be hired in Turkey under the regulation regarding the Employment of Foreign Nationals within the Framework of Foreign Direct Investments.
 Foreign direct investment refers to companies set up in Turkey or to a branch of a foreign company; under the law no.4875, a company set up in Turkey may hire foreign personnel as long as the foreign shareholders own a minimum of TRY 1,062,691 of the company’s capital.
 Our Turkish law firm can provide you with further information on the provisions set up under this law.
 The residents must fill out an online application to the Ministry.
 The decision of granting the work permit is released in maximum one month.

 What are the main points of interest for foreign investors?